 Topics Map > Operational Support Resources > 4.3 Communications & Stakeholder Engagement > 4.3.3 Meeting Best Practices

-Communications - Virtual Meetings - Extension Best Practices
+Communications - Virtual and Hybrid Meetings - Extension Best Practices

-The Division of Extension recommends the following best practices for employees who schedule virtual meetings.
+The Division of Extension recommends the following best practices for employees who schedule hybrid and/or virtual meetings.

 Introduction

-• The following are virtual meeting best practices developed by Educational Technology Support and Extension Human Resources.
+• The following are virtual meeting best practices developed by the Office of Digital Solutions and Extension Human Resources along with input from the UW Madison ITCCC Workgroup on Hybrid Meetings.

-• Employees scheduling virtual meetings (e.g. Zoom) are encouraged to review these best practices and modify their calendar invites as appropriate.
+• Employees scheduling virtual or hybrid meetings (e.g. Zoom) are encouraged to review these best practices and modify their calendar invites as appropriate.

 Extension Meetings Best Practices